 So in the test, it would be appropriate to start with ‘Dear Mr Smith/Mrs Smith/Ms Smith’.

-2. Details about the job advert
+2. How to refer to the job advert

 I am writing with regard to your advertisement for the position of (Head Chef) which was published in The Guardian newspaper yesterday.